Micro4food/wiki-workstation/README.md

 Welcome to the wiki of the Micro4food workstation!

 # Accessing the workstation

-## VSCode
+You need a program on your PC where you can access a **terminal via a command line**.

-You need a program on your PC where you can access the **terminal via a command line**.
-There are many different programs for this, but I use Visual Studio Code.
+There are many different programs for this, but I use **Visual Studio Code**.
 With this program you can also copy files from the workstation to your own computer and read and write files and scripts at the same time.

 ### Download VScode
 https://code.visualstudio.com/